bnpannell/MEIS_Methodology/README.md

 Update the parameters file to your desired specifications in order to prepare custom defense spending data for entry into IMPLAN.

 ### General Global Variables
 - f_year:
   - Accepted values: A four digit year of the fiscal year of data (may be different than the report year) in double quotes
 - year:
   - Accepted values: A four digit year of the expected publication date of the study in double quotes
 - state:
   - Accepted values: The target state of the study, in upper case wrapped in double quotes

+###User-Generated Employment File Variables
+- county_emp:
+  - Accepted values: any form of reading in the file path to the .xlsx sheet containing the county employment data.
+It is recommended to follow a naming convention when entering this variable
+    - Example: read_excel(path = (file.path(getwd(), "data", "raw", "deprecated", "2021_employment_totals.xlsx")), sheet=1)
+- district_emp:
+  - Accepted values: any form of reading in the file path to the .xlsx sheet containing the district employment data.
+It is recommended to follow a naming convention when entering this variable
+    - Example: read_excel(path = (file.path(getwd(), "data", "raw", "deprecated", "2021_employment_totals.xlsx")), sheet=2)

+- res_mult:
+  - Accepted values: the multiplier to calculate full time employment numbers from military reserves in decimal format.
+    - Example: 0.1825
+- national_sus_dhs:
+  - Accepted values: the number of suppressed federal employees in integer format.
+    - Example: 155282
+- sus_dhs_mult:
+  - Accepted values: the multiplier for calculating the number of national suppressed federal employees in the given study region in decimal format.
+    - Example: .142
+- doe_ns_adjustment:
+  - Accepted values: the multiplier for calcuating the portion of Department of Energy
+    - Example:  0.550142248

 ### obtain_usaspending.R Parameters
 With the exception of 'tier_name,' variables under "Required" MUST have an accepted value entry or the USAspending API will not run.